-If you’re heading off on a horse riding holiday in warmer climes this summer, Briony Reed shares 11 things you need to keep in mind before you go…
+If you’re heading off on a horse riding holiday in warmer climes (perhaps in the currently blistering British weather) this summer, Briony Reed shares 11 things you need to keep in mind before you go…

 1. Sunscreen.
 And shedloads of it.
 Ok so only your arms and face will be exposed, but you’ll feel the burn through Factor 50 soon enough in serious sun.
 Slap it on.

 2. The right colour and fit of top.
 Light-coloured polo shirts are your friend.
 Air will circulate in them, they’ll reflect the sun, and they won’t show the sweat.
 A win all round.

 3. Soak your hair with water as cold as you can bear just before you put your hat on (and no, don’t dry it first).

 4. Time of day.
 If you’re vulnerable to sunstroke, ask to ride early, or indoors in the afternoon, on the hottest days.
 And don’t be British and stoical about it and tell yourself you’ll be fine when you know you might not be.
 You’ll only spent the evening feeling that wine might not be a good move.
 Fail.

 5. Lightweight jods.
 Never realised how much difference these can make…